veillette/opticsTextbook/content/Chap03OpticalInstrument/Problems/OpticalInstruments_Exercise.md

 - **d)** Calculate the magnification of the system by using the transfer matrices.
 Assume for simplicity that throughout the entire system $n=1$.
 How does the magnification of the object depend on $f$?
 Verify your answer with the applet.

-3. Increasing the angular field of vieuw.
+3. Increasing the angular field of view.

 Patients with tunnel vision have only a limited field of view because only the central region of their retina is light sensitive.
 Suppose that the sensitive region of the retina is circular and has radius $r=2 \text{cm}$.
-The length of the eye is 24 \text{cm} and the cornea and crystaline lens are together treated as a single thin lens.
+The length of the eye is 24 \text{cm} and the cornea and crystalline lens are together treated as a single thin lens.
 - **a)** Show that the angular field of view of distant objects is

 $$